-Notes: 1.
+Note: BL = 2.
 DQM is LOW.
 Each WRITE command may be to any bank.

 Data for any WRITE burst may be truncated with a subsequent READ command, and data for a fixed-length WRITE burst may be immediately followed by a READ command.
 Once the READ command is registered, the data inputs will be ignored, and WRITEs will not be executed.
-An example is shown in Figure 22 on page 32.
+An example is shown in Figure 21 on page 32.
 Data n + 1 is either the last of a burst of two or the last desired of a longer burst.

-Data for a fixed-length WRITE burst may be followed by, or truncated with, a PRECHARGE command to the same bank (provided that auto precharge was not activated).
+Data for a fixed-length WRITE burst may be followed by, or truncated with, a PRE-CHARGE command to the same bank (provided that auto precharge was not activated), and a continuous page WRITE burst can be truncated with a PRECHARGE command to the same bank.
 The PRECHARGE command should be issued ^tWR after the clock edge at which the last desired input data element is registered.
-The auto precharge mode requires a ^tWR of at least one clock plus time, regardless of frequency.
+The auto precharge mode requires a ^tWR of at least one clock plus time (see note 24 on page 53), regardless of frequency.

-In addition, when truncating a WRITE burst at high clock frequencies (^tCK < 15ns), the DQM signal must be used to mask input data for the clock edge prior to, and the clock edge coincident with, the PRECHARGE command.
-An example is shown in Figure 23 on page 33.
+In addition, when truncating a WRITE burst, the DQM signal must be used to mask input data for the clock edge prior to, and the clock edge coincident with, the PRE-CHARGE command.
+An example is shown in Figure 21 on page 32.
 Data n + 1 is either the last of a burst of two or the last desired of a longer burst.
 Following the PRECHARGE command, a subsequent command to the same bank cannot be issued until ^tRP is met.

 In the case of a fixed-length burst being executed to completion, a PRECHARGE command issued at the optimum time (as described above) provides the same operation that would result from the same fixed-length burst with auto precharge.
-The disadvantage of the PRECHARGE command is that it requires that the command and address buses be available at the appropriate time to issue the command; the advantage of the PRECHARGE command is that it can be used to truncate fixed-length bursts.
+The disadvantage of the PRECHARGE command is that it requires that the command and address buses be available at the appropriate time to issue the command; the advantage of the PRECHARGE command is that it can be used to truncate fixed-length or continuous page bursts.